-Jean Gabin did not receive an Oscar nomination for portraying Jacques Lantier in The Human Beast.
+Jean Gabin did not receive an Oscar nomination portraying Jean in Port of Shadows.

 Well if one is speaking of actors with the most range of the period, one must speak the name of Jean Gabin within that context as well if one is speaking of early sound cinema.
 Gabin though is that notable, and always potent combination of the considerable actor, but also a proper star.
 The idea of his range is particularly well supported by his work in 1938 with this film and The Human Beast which share the similarity of a man being caught within a bad situation somewhat out of his control, yet very different within the characters in how that comes about.
 What is a most remarkable talent with a performer though also is even working within similarities there are key differences within the performances.
 Gabin is an actor with that talent here in that on the surface there are similarities, however the performances are properly dissimilar.
 This is seen from the outset as Gabin delivers a man of a wholly different burden in the opening scene.
 This is fascinating though just to watch Gabin play such subtle yet important differences, as his Jean hitches a ride with a truck driver.
 Gabin is burdened by a somber expression, however it is one that seems less to pertain to the man as his very being, but rather just the current state of his existence.